robcole-dev/cadius-miner/TESTING.md

 # Testing

-Below is a list of test that have been carried out with screenshots.
+Below is a list of tests that have been carried out with screenshots.

 ## Browser Compatibility
 The below browsers have been tested with the deployed site.